 Breadalbane Academy is an all-through school, catering for pupils from age 2 to 18, with a very wide catchment, from the stunning wilderness of Rannoch moor in the west to the bustling towns of Dunkeld and Pitlochry in the east.
-The school also has a Gaelic Medium provision in the primary which will extend into the secondary in session 2018/19 and we therefore welcome applications from Gaelic speakers.
+The school also has a Gaelic Medium provision in the primary and secondary and we therefore welcome applications from Gaelic speakers.

 Located in the scenic town of Aberfeldy and towered over by the Highland Perthshire mountains, our school has one of the most spectacular school settings in the UK.
 Its location makes it an ideal gateway to the Scottish Highlands, despite being just over 30 minutes commute from the City of Perth.
 Perth in turn has excellent motorway and rail links to Edinburgh and Glasgow, which can both be accessed in about one hour.